zzzprojects/EntityFramework-FAQ/docs2/pages/troubleshooting/linq/linq-does-not-recognize-method.md

-# Entity Framework - LINQ Does Not Recognize Method
+# LINQ Does Not Recognize Method

 ## Exception: LINQ to Entities does not recognize the method